 User Experience a Key for Virtual Desktop Success

 Great user experience is a key to the success of any virtual desktop deployment.
 If users believe that the performance of virtual desktops is slower or less reliable than that of physical desktops, they will want their physical desktops back.
+This blog explains how providing them with access to a user experience dashboard can help greatly.

 The performance of virtual desktops depend on many factors – the connection broker that manages user sessions, the virtualization platform on which the desktops are hosted, the storage tier supporting the virtual desktops, the provisioning servers that stream the desktop operating system, the enterprise applications being accessed by users, the virtual desktops themselves and the user’s terminals and their connections to the data center where the virtual desktops are hosted.
 Virtual desktop administrators have complete control over the connection brokers, virtualization platform, provisioning servers, and storage, but they do not often have visibility into or control over the network connectivity from a user’s terminal to the virtual desktop or the applications running inside the virtual desktop.